aochagavia/buy-me-a-beer/readme.md

 Must do:

-* Figure out how to add the auth0 domain automatically to the app service settings (ideally we would read it from the Pulumi config)
 * Cleanup the website backend (e.g. use EF Core and auth best practices)
 * Cleanup the website frontend (e.g. use MVC best practices, use npm for frontend dependencies)
 * Create the pages we actually want to have